Acquia Search powered by SearchStax provides quick and relevant search results.

 Migrating to Acquia Search powered by SearchStax

-Use Acquia Search powered by SearchStax to provide quick and relevant search results.
+Acquia Search powered by SearchStax provides quick and relevant search results.

-This page contains the steps to get started with Acquia Search powered by SearchStax using your existing Drupal search configurations and index data.
+This page provides information about how to get started with Acquia Search powered by SearchStax by using your existing Drupal search configurations and index data.

 Key concepts for migration